writemorecode/thesis/chapters/method.typ

 If all of the jobs from this more expensive bin were to be moved, the cost savings would be larger than if the items from a less expensive bin were moved.

 We initialize two index variables $i=0$ and $j=abs(B)$.
-The $i$ index pointer will start at the beginning of the bin list, at the bin with the lowest utilization.
+The $i$ index variable will start at the beginning of the bin list.
-The $j$ index pointer will start at the end of the bin list, at the bin with the highest utilization.
+The $j$ index variable will start at the end of the bin list.
-The $i$ index pointer is then moved forward to the first non-empty bin.
+The $i$ index variable is then moved forward to the first non-empty bin.

 Then, we sort the items in each bin in non-increasing order.
 The reason for this is that we want to move the largest items first.